Rosstown Railway: End of the line

 The National Bank of Australasia offered the line at auction in 1906, with a reserve set at £20,000, but there were no takers.
 Thomas Bent made an offer of £17,000, which the Bank was ready to agree to when Bent withdrew.
 In 1911 the Gardenvale and East Elsternwick Progress Association approached the National Bank and negotiated a price in the hope of re-opening the line, with the support of the City of Caulfield.
 A survey of the line estimated that the cost of repairing and reopening it would be more than £60,000.
 With no hope of raising that much capital, the idea was abandoned.

 Five years later, the Caulfield Council asked the government to repeal the two Rosstown Junction Railway Acts and that was done in December 1916.
 Legally, the Rosstown Railway no longer existed.
 The rails were pulled up and sold to the Emu Bay Railway in Tasmania.
-The National Bank began to dispose of the land in 1910, but is wasn't until 1946 that the last portion was disposed of.
+The National Bank began to dispose of the land in 1910, but it was not until 1946 that the last portion was disposed of.
 The Caulfield Council was among the purchasers, turning some of the railway reserve into roads, and what is now Ormond Park, as well as the site of a rubbish tip and incinerator.